James Comey misled Congress on Trump dossier in testimony, transcript shows

-The timeline that fired FBI Director James Comey provided to lawmakers on who funded the anti-Trump dossier conflicts with court filings and congressional testimony.
+The timeline that fired FBI Director James B. Comey provided to lawmakers on who funded the anti-Trump dossier conflicts with court filings and congressional testimony.

 Mr. Comey, in House testimony for which a transcript was released Tuesday, maintained that Republicans first financed the dossier, then the Democrats.

-But testimony by the dossier writer, ex-spy Christopher Steele, and others shows the dossier didn’t exist until Fusion GPS engaged Mr. Steele in May-June 2016.
+But testimony by the dossier writer, ex-spy Christopher Steele, and others show the dossier didn’t exist until Fusion GPS engaged Mr. Steele in May-June 2016.
 By that time, a Republican funding opposition research with Fusion had bowed out two months earlier.

 Fusion went to the Hillary Clinton campaign and Democratic National Committee to win funding to hire Mr. Steele, who in June wrote dossier memos accusing Mr. Trump of colluding with Moscow.